 GROSVENOR HOUSE CANADIANS BEAT AROSA.

 The Arosa team was beaten last Wednesday at the Park Lane Ice Club, by three goals to two.
 Arosa scored first and had decidedly the better of the play which was remarkably fast.
 After the first twenty minutes the Swiss team led by two goals and hopes ran high amongst the small but enthusiastic supporters of the Arosa team.
-At the end of the second twenty minutes the Canadians drew level, this success was due to rush tactics adopted by the Canadian's first line and which seemed to have taken the de-fence of the Swiss team by complete surprise.
-During the third period of play our compat-riots made frantic efforts to win the match and the Swiss attack played magnificently, but shortly before the end the Swiss team had to concede another goal.
+At the end of the second twenty minutes the Canadians drew level, this success was due to rush tactics adopted by the Canadian's first line and which seemed to have taken the defence of the Swiss team by complete surprise.

+During the third period of play our compatriots made frantic efforts to win the match and the Swiss attack played magnificently, but shortly before the end the Swiss team had to concede another goal.
 Lintner and Torriani were outstanding in the attack, and Fringer in goal made many clever saves.

-Clocke movies goal.
-Linther and Fornani were outstanding in the attack, and Fringer in goal made many clever saves.
-Clock, Brown and Mc, Ewen were the star players in the Canadian team.
+outstanding in the attack, and Fringer in goal made many clever saves.

+Clode, Brown and Mc.
+Ewen were the star players in the Canadian team.
 Unfortunately, it was a game of many fouls and rather on the rough side and without wishing to find an excuse for the defeat of the Swiss team, we cannot but mention that the Canadians were none too anxious to strictly adhere to the rules of the game.
 The Referee, Mr. Kellongh dealt very leniently with the offences of the Canadian team and at least one flagrant foul, on one of the Swiss defenders was totally ignored, whilst the slightest break of rule by the Swiss team was penalised.
-We should have thought that the organ-isers of this match would have been able to find a referee who has no direct connection with the team which opposed our compatriots, as we understand that Mr. Kellough is playing for the very same team which defeated the Swiss team.
-There were quite a number of Swiss amongst the eventories, who heart it choused the team of the start of the same team which defeated the Swiss team.
-There were quite a number of Swiss amongst the Increase were quite a humoer of Swiss amongst the spectators, who heartily cheered the Arosa six.
-Monsieur C. R. Paravicini, the Swiss Minister, was amongst the onlookers and was seen to con-gratulate the Swiss team on their plucky fight.
-The Swiss team consisted of :
+We should have thought that the organisers of this match would have been able to find a referee who has no direct connection with the team which opposed our compatriots, as we understand that Mr. Kellough is playing for the very same team which defeated the Swiss team.
+There were quite a number of Swiss amongst the spectators, who heart like heard.
+There were quite a number of Swiss amongst the There were quite a fullmost of Swiss amongst the spectators, who heartily cheered the Arosa six.
+Monsieur C. R. Paravicini, the Swiss Minister, was amongst the onlookers and was seen to congratulate the Swiss team on their plucky fight.
+The Swiss team consisted of:

-E. Fringer, goal: A. Rudolf, E. Sprecher, defence; A. Kuhn, O. Linter, H. Torriani, for-wards; B. Mettier, B. Fuhrer, alternative for-wards.
+E. Fringer, goal: A. Rudolf, E. Sprecher, defence; A. Kuhn, O. Linter, H. Torriani, forwards; B. Mettier, B. Fuhrer, alternative forwards.
 Team Manager, Mr. Buchli.